Dog Bite Injury Lawyer

 Please see our page on How to Choose a Personal Injury Lawyer for more information on getting help for Massachusetts dog bite and dog attack injuries.
 Our Massachusetts Personal Injury Case Reports describe many of the personal injury cases we have successfully handled on behalf of our clients.
 For an example of a dog attack on a child, see this dog bite case report.

 Because the statute of limitations in Massachusetts applies to dog bite cases, victims have a limited time in which to file their cases.
 If you feel you have a dog bite or dog attack case, it is vital that you act immediately to protect your rights.
-Please call us at 617-723-7676 (or toll free at 1-800-379-1244), use our contact form.
-Get your free legal consultation today with an experienced dog bite attorney at Breakstone, White & Gluck, P.C.
+Please call our experienced dog bite attorneys at 617-723-7676 (or toll free at 1-800-379-1244) or use our contact form.

 Dog Attack Case Reports